Electrical District No. 3

 The District is divided into seven (7) Divisions which are governed by a Director elected by the landowners owning at least one-tenth (0.10) acres within the Division’s Boundary.
 Directors serve on the Board for a three (3) year term with staggered term expiration dates.
 Per ARS § 48-1742 (A) elections are held on the second Saturday in January annually for the Division(s) in which the term of office is expiring.

 The Board establishes the policies for management and oversees the business affairs of the District, while the General Manager of the District has management responsibilities for the District.
-The General Manager directs a full-service utility with a staff of approximately 120, including field operations, engineering, customer service, finance, and administrative personnel.
+The General Manager directs a full-service utility with a staff of approximately 140, including field operations, engineering, customer service, finance, and administrative personnel.

 The District purchases power from the Arizona Power Authority (Hoover Power), Western Area Power Authority (WAPA - Salt Lake City Area Integrated Projects “SLCA / IP” and Parker Davis Power), other energy marketing firms, and from projects through the Southwest Public Power Agency (SPPA).
 The District’s long-term power supply contract with Onward Energy (Mesquite Power Plant) is part of the SPPA Pooling project.
 In 2024, the District became a member of WSPP, Inc., an organization of electric wholesale market entities.
 The District is a participant in the Hoover Power Resource Exchange Program and a party to an Integrated Resource Scheduling Agreement which permits the District and other similarly situated utilities to integrate and exchange Hoover, SLCA / IP, and Parker Davis power resources.
-In addition, the District has a long-term power purchase agreement for power from the Mesquite Natural Gas generating station located in Arlington, Arizona operated by SRP and owned by Onward Energy.
-In 2022, the District announced its participation in the BrightNight Box Canyon Solar project which has an in-service commercial operations date in 2025.
+The District has a long-term power purchase agreement for power from the Mesquite Natural Gas generating station located in Arlington, Arizona operated by SRP and owned by Onward Energy.
+In 2022, the District announced its participation in the BrightNight Box Canyon Solar project which went into service on June 2, 2025.
 The project represents the first utility-scale solar project in our power supply portfolio.
-The utility-scale solar project is located in Pinal County, Arizona near the SRP Abel Substation.
-In early 2024, ED3 announced that it has selected the Apache Solar II project located at the Apache Generating Station in Cochise County, Arizona as an addition to its power supply portfolio.
-ED3 will receive approximately 38 MW of solar and 38 MW of 4-hour battery energy storage under a long-term purchase power agreement.
-The Apache Solar project is anticipated to have a commercial operations date in winter of 2025/2026 pending meeting certain milestone achievements.
-The project is in concert with other public power and electrical cooperatives and is the first utility-scale battery project for ED3 to increase flexibility for peaking and power delivery requirements.
-The Box Canyon Solar and Apache Solar II projects will help ED3 meets its 100 x 100 goal of having 100 MW of new renewable resources in our power supply portfolio by our 100th Anniversary year in 2026.
+The utility-scale solar project is located in Pinal County, Arizona near the

 Detailed below are the District’s current contractual commitments:

-- Hoover A Capacity and Energy (Contingent Resource)
+1. Hoover A Capacity and Energy (Contingent Resource)

-- Salt Lake City Area Integrated Projects / Colorado River Storage Project (CRSP) Power (Firm Resource with Firming)
+2. Salt Lake City Area Integrated Projects / Colorado River Storage Project (CRSP) Power (Firm Resource with Firming)

-- Parker-Davis Project (Firm Power)
+3. Parker-Davis Project (Firm Power)

-- Mesquite Generating Station (Firm Capacity and Energy)
+5. Mesquite Generating Station (Firm Capacity and Energy)

-- Box Canyon Solar
+6. Box Canyon Solar

-- Apache Solar II (tentative date of winter 2025/2026)
+7. Apache Solar II (tentative date of winter 2025/2026)

 The formation of the District was completed on January 5, 1926, with the original boundaries comprising approximately 87,000 acres.
 The area of the District was increased in 1948, when the Board of Directors completed the steps as prescribed by law to annex certain contiguous lands, to approximately 112,000 irrigable acres.